sarah-litz/Simulation_Control/README.md

 [Intro: Control Package](Control/README.md)

-- The basics of running and writing basic experiments using the the Control Software Package.
+- The basics of running Control Software Package
+- covers details on how to write modes to run in the Control Software

 [Control Configuration Files](Control/Configurations/README.md)